DataDog/dogstatsd-ruby/README.md

 2. You have to make sure you are either:

-  * using singletons instances of the DogStatsD client and not allocating one each time you need one, letting the buffering mechanism flush metrics, or,
+  * using singletons instances of the DogStatsD client and not allocating one each time you need one, letting the buffering mechanism flush metrics, it's still a bad solution if the process later forks (see related section below).
+Or,
   * properly closing your DogStatsD client instance when it is not needed anymore using the method `Datadog::Statsd#close` to release the resources used by the instance and to close the socket

 If you have issues with the companion thread or the buffering mode, you can instantiate a client that behaves exactly as in v4.x (i.e. no companion thread and flush on every metric submission):